canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 ### Setup MinIO

 Spark can be configured to use S3 for object storage.
-However, instead of using AWS S3, we're going to use an S3 compliant object storage library `minio`, an add-on for which is shipped by default in `microk8s` installation.
-Using MinIO, we can have an S3 compliant bucket running locally which is more convinient than AWS S3 for experimentation purposes.
+However for simplicity, instead of using AWS S3, we're going to use an S3 compliant object storage library `minio`, an add-on for which is shipped by default in `microk8s` installation.
+Using MinIO, we can have an S3 compliant bucket created locally which is more convinient than AWS S3 for experimentation purposes.
 Let's enable the `minio` addon for MicroK8s.

 ```bash
 sudo microk8s enable minio